camarman/linux-command-line/fedora_installation_extra.md

 See: <https://help.ubuntu.com/community/KVM/Installation>

-To see if your processor supports Intel VT-x, you can review the output from this command:
+To see if your processor supports Intel VT-x, you can review the output of this command:

     egrep -c '(vmx|svm)' /proc/cpuinfo